netxms/netxms-doc/admin/asterisk-monitoring.rst

 ----------

 All parameters accept system name as first argument.
 Name for default local system is **LOCAL**.
-If system name is omited local system is assumed.
-If system name is the only argument braces can be omited as well.
+If system name is omitted local system is assumed.
+If system name is the only argument braces can be omitted as well.

 .. list-table::
    :header-rows: 1